 We have always loved CTC.
 It is one of our older daughter's favorite experiences.
 But when our son was diagnosed with autism, we were intimidated by the thought of attending the theater.
 Providing a safe theater experience would help families enjoy shows.
 Also – just knowing we are welcomed is HUGE!Mom, Autism Society of Minnesota

-To provide a supportive and welcoming environment for children and families, dedicated Sensory Friendly performances include:
+To cultivate a supportive and welcoming environment at every dedicated Sensory Friendly performance you can expect:

 Audience members are welcome to bring their own manipulatives, seat cushions, comfort objects, and extra support items to the show.
-Families may select their own seats, but if special assistance or a buffer seat is needed, please call 612.874.0400.
+Families may select their own seats, but if special assistance or a buffer seat is needed, please contact the Ticket Office at 612.874.0400.

 - Video Tour to prepare for your visit to Children’s Theatre Company - For UHG Stage Click Here; For Cargill Stage Click Here